 At my advanced traveling age, I’m long past the point where I’m willing to suffer long stopovers on airport floors or benches to save a few dollars (thank god).
 So when I booked a crazy last minute flight from Canada to Korea, that involved not one, but TWO, 9 hour stopovers, I made sure to look into airport hotels.
 One in Los Angeles and one at Tokyo’s Haneda Airport.

-In LA, I discovered a Travelodge that offered day rates and a free shuttle bus from LAX, but for our Tokyo layover, a night in a Japanese sleeping tube was the obvious solution.
+For our Tokyo layover, a night in a Japanese capsule hotel was the obvious solution.

 Japanese capsules vary in their amenities and services, but you can count on them to be clean, more affordable than a traditional hotel, and super convenient.
-Sure, you might not want to stay in one for a long visit in the country (unless you’re on a budget) but for a long layover, there’s no better option.
+Capsule hotels are absolutely perfect for travellers on a budget, and for long layovers in an airport, there’s no better option.

-The Business Capsules were much like the Japanese pod accommodations I’d seen in Baraka so many years ago, but the First Class Capsules had quite a bit more space, more like a mini-hotel room.
+The Business Capsules were much like the Japanese pod hotels I’d seen in Baraka so many years ago, but the First Class Capsules had quite a bit more space.
+They were more like a mini-hotel room than a sleeping pod.
 I ended up in a First Class Capsule (6000JPY), because all of the Business Capsules (5000JPY) were fully booked.
 If you want to save a few bucks, book well in advance.

-Decorated around an aviation/traveling theme, First Cabin Haneda was spotlessly clean, organized and minimally designed.
+The First Class capsule is more like a mini hotel room.
+Decorated around an aviation/traveling theme, First Cabin Haneda was spotlessly clean, organized with a minimal design.
 In the lobby, there were computers, and a vending machine with hot snacks like edamame and ramen.

 We were efficiently checked in and handed the keys to our individual sleeping capsules.
 Segregated by gender, the ladies capsule area included a lounge for socializing and a communal bathing area stocked with luxurious feeling (at least to us North Americans) Shisheido products, and a small hot tub.